← All Posts

 Step 3: Prioritize by Sales Impact

 Not all instock gaps are equal.
 A 90% instock on a $50K/week item costs you $5K in potential sales.
 A 90% instock on a $500/week item costs you $50.
-Focus your effort where the sales impact is highest.
+Focus where the dollars are.

 Step 4: Take Action With Data